amelia2802/Notes-dump/react-notes.md

 be saved in state.
 Other form elements use the `value` property instead.

 # 9. How do you watch for a form submit?
-How can you trigger
-   a form submit?
+How can you trigger a form submit?
 - Can watch for the submit with an onSubmit handler on the `form` element.
 - Can trigger the form submit with a button click.

+# what are react's primary tasks?

+- work with DOM/browser to render UI to the page

+- Manage state for us between render cycles

+- Keep the UI updated whenever state changes occur

+# What React can't handel on it's own?

+- Outside effects
+	- localStorage
+	- API/database interactions
+	- Subscriptions(ex: web sockets)
+	- Syncing 2 different internal states together